MaartenGr/BERTopic/docs/getting_started/serialization/serialization.md

 huggingface-cli login --token $HUGGINGFACE_TOKEN
 ```

-* Alternatively, you can programmatically login using login() in a notebook or a script:
+* Alternatively, you can programmatically login using login() in a notebook or a script

 ```python
 from huggingface_hub import login